 - The Australian General Register.
 This register is the main register for Australian Shipping Registration.
 It is primarily used for pleasure craft that are travelling to overseas ports, domestic vessels and Australian vessels with international certification that are required to be registered.
 This register is open to any individual or company who wishes to register their title to an Australian owned ship.

 - The Australian International Shipping Register (AISR).
 This register is open to International trading ships that meet specific criteria.
 The purpose of the AISR is to provide a register that is a competitive alternative to other international registers and which is available to Australian companies that own or operate ships.

-The main purpose of the Act is to fix the conditions for the registration of ships in Australia and to grant ships Australian nationality.
-It also provides for Australian ships to fly the Australian National Flag or the Australian Red Ensign in accordance with Australia's obligations under the United Nations Convention on the Law of the Sea 1982, to which Australia is a party.
+The purpose of Shipping Registration in Australia is to grant ships Australian nationality.
+It also allows for Australian ships to fly the Australian National Flag or the Australian Red Ensign in accordance with Australia's obligations under article 91 of the United Nations Convention on the Law of the Sea 1982, to which Australia is a party.